schleuder/schleuder/CODE_OF_CONDUCT.md

 # Schleuder's Code of Conduct

 The Schleuder project strongly values contributors from anywhere, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, age, religion, or nationality.
-As a result, the Schleuder development team has agreed to and enforces this code of conduct in order to provide a harassment-free experience for everyone who participates in the development of Schleuder.
+As a result, the Schleuder development team has agreed to and enforces this code of conduct in order to provide an open and welcoming environment for everyone who participates in the development of Schleuder.

 ### Summary

-Harassment in code and discussion or violation of physical boundaries is completely unacceptable anywhere in the Schleuder project’s codebases, issue trackers, chat rooms, mailing lists, meetups, and any other events.
-Violators will be warned and then blocked or banned by the development team at or before the 3rd violation.
+Harassment in code and discussion or violation of physical boundaries is completely unacceptable anywhere in the Schleuder project.
+Violators will be warned, blocked or banned by the development team.

 ### In detail